What Is A Macro-Influencer?

 Aided by the popularity of Instagram Stories, Instagram has quickly grown past 700 million monthly active users in 2017.
 Instagram influencer marketing spend is projected to reach $2 billion by 2019 with brands eager to leverage social media influencers on Instagram to impactfully reach and message millions.

-The popularity of influencer marketing has quickly given rise to “micro influencers,” social media users and personalities primarily categorized by their smaller audiences.
-Conversely, “macro influencers” are power users and widely recognized tastemakers and trendsetters many of which have followings in the hundreds of thousands or millions.
-Brands typically partner with macro influencers for their reach/visibility, shareability, and lower CPMs (cost per impression).
+The popularity of influencer marketing has quickly given rise to “micro-influencers,” social media users and personalities primarily categorized by their smaller audiences (10,000-50,000 followers).
+Conversely, “macro-influencers” are power users and widely recognized tastemakers and trendsetters, with followings between 500,000 and 1 million.
+Brands typically partner with macro-influencers for their reach, visibility, shareability, and lower CPMs (cost per impression).

-Macro influencers are distinguished primarily by a high relative number of followers or subscribers on a specific platform and their ability to engage and message on an impactful scale.
-The number of followers defining a macro influencer differs on every social platform.
-On Instagram, a macro influencer will generally have more than 100,000 followers.
-On YouTube and Facebook, a macro influencer can be defined as having at least 250,000 subscribers or likes.
+Macro-influencers are distinguished primarily by a high relative number of followers or subscribers on a specific platform and their ability to engage and message on an impactful scale.
+The number of followers defining a macro-influencer differs across platforms.
+On Instagram, a macro-influencer will generally have more than 500,000 followers but no more than 1 million.
+On YouTube, a macro-creator has 100,000-1 million average video views.

-Macro influencers represent a tier of popularity and influence on social media, and they have become today’s new social celebrities.
-As today’s trendsetters, macro influencers are experts and KOLs in many areas and categories, making them powerful tools and advertising channels that brands and marketers can leverage.
+Macros represent a popular, high-reach influencer tier.
+As today’s trendsetters, macro-influencers are experts and KOLs in many areas and categories, making them powerful tools and advertising channels that brands and marketers can leverage.

-Time: Macro influencers are the best option for brands who wish to optimize time spent on influencer selection and campaign management.
-When leveraging micro influencers, brands must select several influencers (hundreds or thousands) in order to achieve the same total reach as a single macro influencer.
+Time: Macro-influencers are the best option for brands who wish to optimize the time spent on influencer selection and campaign management.
+When leveraging micro-influencers, brands must select several influencers (hundreds or thousands) in order to achieve the same total reach as a single macro-influencer.

 Rachel Levin, known by the pseudonym RCLBeauty, started on YouTube in 2010 and has since amassed more than 12 million subscribers.
 The Pennsylvania native is best known for makeup tutorials and DIY hacks, but has expanded further into comedic skits as of late.
 Levin appeals heavily to millennial and Gen Z audiences and deals with topics like prom and back to school that are most relevant to her core audience.